pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

 1. pointer line 42
-2. pointer letter K
+2. cursor symbol g
-3. cursor first symbol M
+3. cursor last symbol g
-4. pointer begin line
+4. cursor begin line
 5. cursor next symbol
-6. cursor next 42 symbol
+6. pointer next 42 symbol

 **Português**